brentvollebregt/nitratine.net/posts/how-to-create-dialogs-in-python/post.md

 > Some of these dialogs make sounds as you would typically find with dialogs displaying an error

-In these examples I will be referencing a `parent`.
-This parent is a `tkinter.Tk` object which acts like the "base" of the dialogs.
+In these examples, I will be referencing a `parent`.
+This parent is a `tkinter.Tk` object which acts as the "base" of the dialogs.
 Using a parent also allows you to **set an icon** on the dialog window and task-bar item.
 Here is an example:

 ```python
 import tkinter